omgimanerd/markov-music/README.md

 # markov-music

-This repository contains Markov chain code that analyzes MIDI tracks and shit
+This repository contains code that analyzes MIDI tracks and generates a markov chain based on the note sequences in the MIDI.

 ## Contributors